 When the kids and grandkids have gone home, the leftovers have been stored in Tupperware and the wrapping paper has been recycled, get a little naughty and put your feet up.
 You deserve it, and I’ll be thinking of you as I binge watch and eat cookies in my pajamas.

 Thank you Sixty and Me readers for an interesting, fun and enlightening year.
 I have a warm place in my heart for you and raise my glass to your awesomeness.
 Peace on earth.
 Goodwill.
 And joy to all.

 Which guilty holiday pleasure are you planning on enjoying this year?
 How are you going to get in the holiday spirit this year?
 What TV series are you planning to binge watch?
-We look forward to hearing your thoughts as we wrap up 2018.
+We look forward to hearing your thoughts as we wrap up this year.